IML-ViT: Benchmarking Image Manipulation Localization by Vision Transformer: Experiments

 \subsection{Ablation Studies}

-To better evaluate the contributions of each component to the model performance, we conducted experiments with multiple settings and compare them with a \textit{full setup} to test the four aspects we are most concerned about.
-For \textit{initialization}, besides \textit{full setup} with MAE pre-training on ImageNet-1k, we test Xavier initialization and ordinary ViT pre-training on ImageNet-21k by classification.
-To explore the impact of \textit{high resolution}, we simply resized all images to 512×512 during training instead of our padding strategy.
-For \textit{edge supervision}, and \textit{multi-scale supervision}, we evaluate them by removing the respective structures from the model.
+To evaluate the contributions of each component to the model performance, we conducted experiments with multiple settings and compared them with a \textit{full setup} to test the four aspects we are most concerned about.
+For \textit{initialization}, besides \textit{full setup} with MAE pre-training on ImageNet-1k, we test Xavier~\cite{Xavier_2010} initialization and ordinary ViT pre-training on ImageNet-21k.
+To explore the impact of \textit{high resolution}, we resized all images to 512×512 during training before applying our padding strategy.
+For \textit{edge supervision}, we remove the edge loss for evaluation, while for \textit{multi-scale supervision}, we replace the module with the same number of plain convolution layers.

-During ablation studies, We trained model \textit{only} with manipulated images in CASIAv2 and evaluate its pixel-level $F1$ score on CASIAv1, COVERAGE, Columbia, and NIST16 datasets.
-The experiment setups and the results are shown in Table \ref{tab:ablation}.
-In conclusion, our findings are:
+To reduce expenses, we trained model \textit{only} with \textbf{Protocol \textit{No.1}} in the ablation study.
+Qualitative results are illustrated in Figure \ref{fig:ablation}, which vividly demonstrates the efficacy of each component in our method.
+For quantitative results in Table \ref{tab:ablation}, our findings are:

 \textbf{MAE pretrain is mandatory.} Indeed, dataset insufficiency is a significant challenge in building ViT-based IML methods.
-As shown in Table \ref{tab:datasets}, public data sets for IML are small in size, which cannot satisfy the appetite of vanilla ViT.
+As shown in Table \ref{tab:datasets}, public datasets for IML are small in size, which cannot satisfy the appetite of vanilla ViT.
 As shown in \textit{w/o MAE} aspects in Table \ref{tab:ablation}, the use of Xavier initialization to train the model resulted in complete non-convergence.
-However, while regular ViT pre-training initialization with Imagenet-21k achieves acceptable performance on CASIAv1 which is homologous to CASIAv2, exhibits poor generalization ability on other non-homology datasets.
-The results indicate that MAE greatly alleviated the problem of non-convergence and over-fitting of ViT on small datasets.
-This suggests that MAE pre-training is indispensable for ViT-based image manipulation localization, and demonstrates that MAE is a powerful and effective method for downstream tasks with limited datasets.
+However, while regular ViT pre-training initialization with Imagenet-21k achieves acceptable performance on CASIAv1, which is homologous to CASIAv2, it exhibits poor generalization ability on other non-homology datasets.
+This indicates that MAE greatly alleviates the problem of non-convergence and over-fitting of ViT on limited IML datasets.